ikh-innovation/roboweldar-rose-ap/docs/README.md

 ## Testing

 For performing a basic end-to-end test, you have to follow the steps detailed in the [Test documentation](test_examples.md).

+## Contribution Guidelines

+For details on how to contribute, please refer to the [Contribution Guidelines](contribution.md).

 ## License